 The exaggerated thoughts, feelings and behaviours can impact on many aspects of your life, for example:

 It is important to recognise that you are not alone and to keep up hope.
 Some people only have one or two episodes.
-For others the highs and lows can occur through their adult life.
+For others the highs and lows can occur throughout their adult life.
 When this happens, it is important that you learn to live with it and manage it.